langsci/XMLBooks/doc/user-guide.md

 print("\n".join("{}: {}".format(c,l) for (l,c) in langfreqs.most_common(10)))
 ```

+If you call this little script with the path to an lsp-xml file as a
+command-line argument, a list of the ten most frequent languages with
+their example counts will be printed.
+For example, it will print the
-This will print, for `data/klamer.xml` at the time of writing:
+following for `data/klamer.xml` at the time of writing:

 ```
 50: Abui